-Points Scoring Metric Notes 1 a.
+Po ints Scoring Metric Notes 1 iţ. a.
 Locality maintains data on community physical and mental wellbeing and challenges through specific metrics, such as the metrics for "deaths of despair" (suicide, cirrhosis of the liver, overdoses).
 Hopewell actively maintains Building Blocks, an app to map various data sets from federal, state and local data sources.
-11-16-20 Hopewell City Council Minutes .
+11-16-20 Hopewell City Council Minutes.
 Per locality staff, metrics include census, demographics, police and fire calls, code violations, housing voucher use, alcoholism, overdoses, and COVID-19.
 Hopewell also maintains data on diabetes, smoking and alcoholism from the City Health Dashboard.
-1 Locality has met at least once with community partners to identify "trusted messengers" for communicating with vulnerable populations.
+1 . b.
+Locality has met at least once with community partners to identify "trusted messengers" for communicating with vulnerable populations.
 An example provided by locality staff was partnership with the Hispanic Community Liaison and the Mexican Consulate, who assisted the city in translating COVID-19 information flyers and conducting the census.
-0 c.
+1 ÷Ş. c.
 Locality has identified, or maps its vulnerable neighborhoods, and has done this in partnership with NGOs, faith- based organizations, and its health and community services board.
 Per locality staff, Hopewell has mapped minority and low-income populations, and is working to map fire hazards and hunger through the Building Blocks app.
 Hopewell worked to map areas with less than favorable health outcomes during the COVID pandemic to assist with PPE distribution.
-No confirmation that this process was completed in partnership with local organizations or groups.
-1 d.
-Locality has a plan with these NGOs, faith- based organizations, and health and community services board that helps its physically and mentally challenged vulnerable populations prepare for coastal flooding events, and that provides assistance to them during and after these events.
+The city does have a map of health-vulnerable populations that was done as part of the Covid-19 pandemic response.
+1 Ö. d.
+Locality has a plan with these NGOs, faith-based organizations, and health and community services board that helps its physically and mentally challenged vulnerable populations prepare for coastal flooding events, and that provides assistance to them during and after these events.
 Per locality staff, Hopewell works with the Housing authority and its facilities to provide vulnerable and disabled residents and residents with other functional/access needs information and classes to be resilient in response to all hazards.
-TOTAL SCORE FOR SECTION 4 9 / 20 POINTS
+TOTAL SCORE FOR SECTION 5: 10 / 20 POINTS